Recovering 3D structural properties of galaxies from SDSS-like photometry: Results and discussion

 Figure~\ref{fig:dif_a0} shows relative differences between the true and modelled harmonic mean radius $a_0$ as a function of component luminosity.
 The figure shows that for discs, the difference is almost insensitive to the luminosity.
 Since luminosity correlates with radius, the difference is also insensitive to the disc radius.
 It is noticeable, that the modelled discs are systematically smaller by about a few per cent.
 In general, for most of the galaxies, the disc radius is restored with accuracy higher than 10 per cent.

-For bulges (lower panel in Fig.~\ref{fig:dif_a0}), the modelled radius $a_0$ is worser than for discs.
+For bulges (lower panel in Fig.~\ref{fig:dif_a0}), the accuracy of modelled radius $a_0$ is worser than for discs.
 For brighter bulges, the modelled radius is five to ten per cent below the true value.
 This effect is probably responsible for the underestimation of the luminosities of bright bulges.

 Figure~\ref{fig:dif_q} shows differences between the true and modelled axial ratios $q$ of the galactic components as a function of the radius of the component.
 Considering the upper limit for the disc axial ratio $q=0.3$ in the model, the axial ratio accuracy $\pm 0.05$ for about half of the test galaxies is satisfactory.
 For about 20\% of the discs (outside the 0.1 and 0.9 quantile lines), the model estimate totally misses the true value, being off by more than 0.1 (i.e., one third of the allowed range).
 For the rest, the model accuracy is low, but may provide some statistically reliable results in large surveys.
 For the bulges, differences seem even larger, but the allowed range for $q$ is also considerably larger (0.4--1.0).
-Note that similarly the inclination angle, the axial ratio has no clear meaning for real bulges and elliptical galaxies, since these objects are in fact triaxial.
 Figure~\ref{fig:dif_q} also shows that the accuracy of $q$ determination does not depend on the size of the component.

 Figure~\ref{fig:dif_n} shows differences between the true and modelled values for the structural parameter $N$.
 The decreasing trend of both distributions is caused by the lower and upper limits set for $N$ during modelling.
 Close to these limits, the difference can only be positive or negative, respectively.
 As expected, the accuracy of $N$ is rather low, staying within about $\pm 0.5$ for most of the cases.